 Depending on which option you select, yes, it will affect your credit score.
 The ‘Pay in 30 Days’ and ‘Pay in 3’ options only require a soft credit check which is only visible to you on your credit report so they don’t affect your credit score.

-However, the financing option that allows you to split your payments over a longer time period is processed a formal loan and they perform a hard credit check.
-This
+However, the financing option that allows you to split your payments over a longer time period is processing a formal loan and they will perform a hard credit check.
+This hard credit check does affect your credit score and it is recommended that you have no more than two hard credit searches every twelve months.

-To understand more about what affects your credit score, and even how to improve it, make sure to read this post that I wrote on how to get an excellent credit score.
+To understand more about what affects your credit score, and even how to improve it, make sure to read this post that I’ve written on how to get an excellent credit score.
+This can help you avoid some common pitfalls that can negatively impact your credit score.

 Is Klarna Safe?